dmerejkowsky/blog/content/post/0051-non-isomorphic-cpp-refactoring.md

 # Conclusion

-Object-oriented programming is hard, C++ is hard, naming things are important, and thinking about boundaries lead to better code.
+Object-oriented programming is hard, C++ is hard, naming things are important, and thinking about boundaries leads to better code.

 Hope you enjoyed my story, see you next time!